News

 Have you seen similarities with Tecnun in the way they work?

 The truth is that the way of working is quite similar to that of Tecnun, although it is true that it is a larger group with more funding and therefore the research they carry out is more experimental.
-What I found similar to Tecnun is the availability of everyone to lend a hand with anything.
-From the first day I arrived, some of my colleagues explained to me a couple of programmes that could be useful for the work I wanted to do, and this help among colleagues was visible in my day-to-day work.
-As in Tecnun, the research work was also carried out in collaboration with students from the bachelor's and master's degree programmes.
+What I found similar to Tecnun is the availability of everyone to lend a hand in anything.
+From the first day I arrived some colleagues explained me a couple of programs that could be useful for the work I wanted to do and this financial aid between colleagues was seen in the day to day.
+As in Tecnun, the students of Degree and the master's degree also collaborated in the research.

 Any funny or amusing anecdotes that have happened to you during this time?